-Kings Daughters and Brian May - made in lockdown - supporting mental health
+Check out Kings Daughters and Brian May - made in lockdown - supporting mental health

 A personal live performance from his home in Germany

 STEPS: 1.
 Decide on a cause you want to mention or support.
-(The default cause is the WHO Covid-19 Solidarity Response Fundraiser).
-2. On Sunday 26th April post or livestream your contribution with the hashtag #worldconcertday.
+2. On 26 April post or live stream your contribution with the hashtag #worldconcertday.
 Mention or link to your cause.
-3. Spread the word to friends, family and fans and ask them to share.
-You might even go viral !!
-4. The media and the music industry will be watching trends.
+3. Spread the word to friends, family and fans and ask them to share your posts.
+You might go viral !!
+4. The media and the music industry will be watching.
 You never know who will see you!

 FANS AND SUPPORTERS Search with the hashtag #worldconcertday on 26 April to find shows and events in your area, to find your favorite artists, or friends or relatives who are taking part, or to find causes you support.
 People will also be using the hashtag of the name of a charity or cause they support, so you can search for those hashtags as well.
 There are many live public concerts planned for this day featureing major artists - check if they are still on or have been postponed because of Covid.